 Historically, New Zealand has tried all three strategies.
 In general, strategies have been reactive to immediate issues (like an incident of serious gang-related violence) rather than long-term responses addressing the causes of gang formation.
 The bulk of research suggests that an approach using multiple strategies simultaneously is the most effective.

 In 1954 a Special Committee on Moral Delinquency in Children and Adolescents (the Mazengarb Committee) was set up by the government.
-When the committee reported in September of that year, a copy of the report was distributed free to every New Zealand family.
+When the committee reported in September of that year, a copy of the report was distributed free to every New Zealand household.
 The committee recommended such measures as greater censorship, and not letting youths have access to contraceptives, to try and stop what it saw as a decline in moral values.
 This report and others that followed in 1955, 1964 and 1981 had no observable impact on the youth delinquency problem, and gang involvement continued to increase.

 In the 1970s government schemes tried to reduce youth gang recruitment by helping underachieving students make the move from school to employment, and by providing recreational and sporting activities outside of school.
 In the mid-1970s work cooperatives for adult gang members were set up.
 A 1981 report recommended subsidised work should be made available to gang members.
 The government acted on this, and throughout the mid-1980s millions of dollars were given out to various gang collectives for work-related activities.
 Although most funds went into genuine projects, in some cases government revenue was used to support extravagant clubhouse renovations and opulent lifestyles.
 This resulted in a cancellation of the schemes in 1987.

 Robert Muldoon, prime minister from 1975 to 1984, had an unusual relationship with the gangs.
 He believed in engaging with gangs through government-subsidised work schemes to keep people from a life of crime.
 Whether the schemes effectively reduced gang offending and anti-social behaviour is unknown, but the profits gleaned from them certainly enriched and strengthened certain gangs, and made them more attractive to young prospects.
 Negative publicity resulted in a sudden decision to close the schemes to gangs in January 1987.
 At Muldoon’s funeral in 1992 a group of Black Power members performed a haka in his honour.